UniOfGreenwich/ELEE1146_Exercises/content/Introduction.md

 # Introduction

-This mdBook will grow over the duration of this module with new labs/workshops and general content needed to test and increase your knowledge of computing systems.
+This mdBook will grow over the duration of this module with new labs/workshops and general content needed to test and increase your knowledge of mobile app developmenet.

 <table>